Mahlon Clark

 Mahlon Clark (March 7, 1923 – September 20, 2007) was an American musician who was a member of the Lawrence Welk orchestra from 1962 to 1968.
 His primary instrument was the clarinet.

 Biography

 Born and raised in Portsmouth, Virginia, Clark started out in vaudeville as a child.
-Later as a teenager, he became a big band musician playing for the Ray McKinley and Will Bradley bands, among others.
-Relocating to California during World War II, after serving in the armed forces, found employment at Paramount Pictures where he performed music on many movie soundtracks.
+At age 16, Clark became a professional big band musician with the Dean Hudson Band, followed by stints with the Will Bradley Band and the Ray McKinley Band.
+Beginning in 1942, Clark served in the U.S. Merchant Marine and was stationed on Santa Catalina Island, where he played in a merchant marine band.
+After the war, he worked as a session musician with the permanent orchestra at Paramount Studios where he performed music on many movie soundtracks.

 He was hired by Welk in 1962 to join his orchestra and his television show.
-For six years, he played both the clarinet and saxophone for a weekly national television audience and on stage when the Musical Family went out on tour.
-He was replaced by reedman Dave Edwards before the new TV taping sessions in 1968.
+For six years, he played clarinet, saxophone and flute for a weekly national television audience and on stage when the Musical Family went out on tour.
+Dave Edwards joined the Lawrence Welk Show orchestra in early 1968 and replaced Mahlon Clark in the reed section.
 After leaving the Welk organization, Clark continued to perform on many more movie soundtracks and with numerous artists such as Frank Sinatra and Madonna.